jaspervdj/jaspervdj/posts/2014-01-05-strong-opinions.markdown

 inspires many blogposts and articles.
 I use VIM and I am happy with it, and I can customize the bits I do not like.
 However, I would never claim VIM is superior to Emacs in any way, before at least trying Emacs seriously for half a year or more.
+And consequently, I would rather behave in a questioning and passive way.
+I prefer learning something more about Emacs over convincing someone to use VIM simply for the sake of winning the argument.

 It goes further than that.
-I can introspect again, and state that this blogpost is probably wrong or at least unjustified since I do not have a lot of experience with the other side -- making strong claims on a variety of subjects.
+I can do a meta-discussion, and state that this blogpost is probably wrong or at least unjustified since I do not have a lot of experience with the other side -- making strong claims on a variety of subjects.

-Still, it intuitively feels wrong when I hear people who clearly do not have the slightest clue on how nuclear fusion and radiation exactly work [^1] make claims and even convince other people on whether or not we should abolish nuclear energy.
+Still, it intuitively feels wrong when I hear people who clearly do not have the slightest clue on how nuclear fusion and radiation exactly work make claims and even convince other people on whether or not we should abolish nuclear energy.

-[^1]: No, I do not think reading the wikipedia entry and watching a few
-      documentaries does makes you an expert on any subject.

 I guess I would not make a very good politician.